Nannostomus anduzei: Taxonomy

-Nannostomus anduzei was first formally described in 1987 by the Venezuelan ichthyologist Justa M. Fernandez and the American ichthyologist Stanley Howard Weitzman with its type locality given as Laguna Provincial, about 20 km north of Puerto Ayacucho, approximately 5°50'N, 67°30'W, in the Departmento de Ature, Amazonas, Venezuela. the type series consisted of 30 specimens collected from the type locality, these were originally collected on December 1, 1984.
-This species is classified in the genus Nannostomus which has been placed within the monospecific tribe Nannostomomini, a clade proposed by Carl H. Eigenmann in 1909, of the subfamily Pyrrhulininae in the family Lebiasinidae within the suborder Characoidei of the order Characiformes.
+Nannostomus anduzei was first formally described in 1987 by the Venezuelan ichthyologist Justa M. Fernandez and the American ichthyologist Stanley Howard Weitzman, with its type locality given as Laguna Provincial, about 20 km north of Puerto Ayacucho, approximately 5°50'N, 67°30'W, in the Departmento de Ature, Amazonas, Venezuela.
+The type series consisted of 30 specimens collected from the type locality; these were originally collected on December 1, 1984.
+This species is classified in the genus Nannostomus, which has been placed within the monospecific tribe Nannostomomini, a clade proposed by Carl H. Eigenmann in 1909, of the subfamily Pyrrhulininae in the family Lebiasinidae within the suborder Characoidei of the order Characiformes.

 Nannostomus anduzei possesses certain anatomical characteristics which indicate it is definitely a member of the Nannostomus genus—these are discussed by Fernandez and Weitzman.
 However, what is less well understood is its relationship to other species within the genus: i.e. it is not certain to which other species it is most closely related.

 Etymology

-The specific name was proposed by the describers in honor of Dr Pablo J. Anduze (1902-1989), a Venezuelan explorer, ethnologist, medical entomologist, and the former governor of the Amazonas State, Venezuela.
-Dr. Anduze provided welcome help to the senior author in her work on the fishes of Venezuela's Amazon region.
+The specific name was proposed by the describers in honor of Dr Pablo J. Anduze (1902–1989), a Venezuelan explorer, ethnologist, medical entomologist, and the former governor of the Amazonas State, Venezuela.
+Anduze provided welcome help to the senior author in her work on the fishes of Venezuela's Amazon region.
 He was a supporter of their research studies on the fish in Amazonia.

 Distribution

-Nannostomus anduzei is restricted to the Amazonian region of the South American continent and has only been formally reported from two localities in the north of that area.
+Nannostomus anduzei is restricted to the Amazonian region of the South American continent, and has only been formally reported from two localities in the north of that area.
 The first, and site of discovery, was 20 km north of the small Venezuelan town of Puerto Ayacucho in a small lagoon, in the upper regions of the Rio Orinoco, at 5° 50' N, 67° 30' W. The second site was some 700 km to the southeast, in the Lago Caatinga, off the Rio Ererê, a tributary of the Rio Negro at 0° 14' S; 63° 53' W. These limited data are reflected in the range map above, where it is not possible to say where else the species might be found.
 However, because these fish occasionally do appear in the aquarium trade (see also below), their true range likely is somewhat wider than indicated.
 While the two known sites are geographically widely separated in two river systems, the Orinoco and the Negro are linked by the Casiquiare canal, so migration between the two sites is possible.
 N. anduzei does not appear in a systematic list of fishes of Columbia, though the northern Orinoco locality is only a few kilometres from the Colombian border.
 This could represent undersampling in what is a remote part of the forest.